Kevin-Dohmen-Projects/ASCII_Render_Engine/README.md

   - `Vec2`
   - `Vec3`
   - `Vec4`
+- Basic keyboard input (at the moment only windows)

 ## CI/CD:
 The Pipeline is set up to build and release the project if a commit message contains `[run-ci]`.